-An oral presentation of key elements of research, projects, capstone experiences, and/or theory development/conceptual analyses.
+An individual presentation of projects, capstone experiences, research elements, and/or theory development/conceptual analyses.
 A podium presentation may include PowerPoint, video, CD or DVD material.

-Podium presentations will be scheduled on Wednesday, May 15th and Thursday, May 16th between 9:30 AM and 4:30 PM.
-Each presenter will be allowed 12 minutes with 3 minutes for questions unless otherwise requested.
+Podium presentations will be scheduled on Wednesday, May 15 and Thursday, May 16 between 9:30 AM and 4:30 PM.
+Each presenter will be allowed 20 minutes for questions and 5 minutes for questions unless otherwise requested.

 Students must include a faculty contact.